 What Is a Sentence?

-- Sentences must contain subject and predicate.
+- A sentence must contain a subject and predicate.

-- Sentences should be complete in sense.
+- It should be complete in sense.

-Example of Sentence
+Examples of the Sentence

 We shall take some examples-